digitallyinduced/ihp/Guide/your-first-project.markdown

 );
 ```

-To load the table into our local postgres server, we need to click `Push to DB`.
+To load the table into our local postgres server, we need to click `Push to DB` in the Schema Designer (use `make db` from the command line).

 The `posts` table has been created now.
 Let's quickly connect to our database and see that everything is correct: